How to travel cheap and handle problems

 How to travel cheap with transport

 We try to take regional buses, which are more modern and comfortable than the one pictured above.
-Prices vary by country and whether you’re going 50 miles, or 200 miles or more.
+Prices vary by country and whether you’re going 50 miles, 200 miles or more.
 But be assured: it’s usually much cheaper than a flight.

 Also, we ride trains (budget) for regional distances whenever possible (lessening the pollution problem), as we enjoy the journey (slow travel) since we don’t have to go back to work (early retirement).